Surrey Docks Farm Response to Covid-19

 How can I get in touch?

 We are still not able to monitor the Farm phone at present, as everyone at the Farm is working outside.
-Email is the best form of contact and you can find out who is still reachable via our Contact Us page.
-But please bare with us as we’re getting lots of enquiries at present and are doing our best to keep on top of things!
+Email is the best form of contact, but please bare with us as we’re getting lots of enquiries at present and are doing our best to keep on top of things!